sean-cyhong/sean-cyhong.github.io/_pages/about.md

 My research primarily focuses on three areas: [1] unsupervised representation learning, free from human annotations.
 [2] enhancing traditional computer vision problems through the application of diffusion/consistency models.
 [3] advancing the efficiency of Large Multimodal Models (LMMs).
 Overall, my work lies at the nexus of of computer vision and energy-efficient computing, particularly emphasizing unsupervised (self-supervised) representation learning and the development of compact yet effective machine learning models for computer vision applications.
 Looking ahead, my research aims to address three interrelated questions:

 <ol>
-How can we learn representations from large, unlabeled natural datasets to construct comprehensive world models or simulators?
+<li>How can we learn representations from large, unlabeled natural datasets to construct comprehensive world models or simulators?</li>
-How can diffusion/consistency mechanisms improve existing computer vision solutions?
+<li>How can diffusion/consistency mechanisms improve existing computer vision solutions?</li>
-How can we enhance the efficiency of Large Multimodal Models for IoT devices through algorithmic and hardware structural co-optimization?
+<li>How can we enhance the efficiency of Large Multimodal Models for IoT devices through algorithmic and hardware structural co-optimization?</li>
 </ol>

 Aside from my research, I have a keen interest in exploring innovative vision applications that incorporate various modalities, including point clouds and audio.